With fraud on the rise, it’s more important than ever to know how to keep your bank account and personal details secure.

 When you withdraw money from an ATM, protect your PIN by checking for:

-Anyone watching you too closely
+Anyone who is watching you

 Any devices or contraptions attached to the cash machine